Worklytics/psoxy/infra/examples/aws-msft-365/README.md

 approach.
 If that doesn't suite your organization needs, the Terraform docs linked above provide alternatives, but this will require your own modification to the example configuration.

-If your target MSFT tenant (specified in `terraform.tfvars`) lacks an Azure subscriptiong (eg, is only Microsoft 365), you should auth with `az login --allow-no-subscriptions`.
+If your target MSFT tenant (specified in `terraform.tfvars`) lacks an Azure subscription (eg, is only Microsoft 365), you should auth with `az login --allow-no-subscriptions`.